Characteristics of a successful beekeeper

 4. Feeder

-Beekeepers must provide colonies food through a feeder.
-Feeders can be bought in all different types, but it is a necessity during the spring.
+Beekeepers must provide colonies with food through a feeder.
+Feeders can be bought in all different types, but it is necessary during the spring.

 5. Varroa treatment